ajayhb/radiuswork/README.md

         }
       }

+      the innermost key in data's values is the ID of the MySql table (sellerID)
 E) Response time and further scope:

     1) search result takes around 100-150 ms for 36K rows in table.